px-sandbox/sandbox-wh-test-1/README.md

 5. To delete the table run following command on terminal `aws dynamodb delete-table --table-name <TABLE_NAME> --endpoint-url http://localhost:8000`

-## Steps to deploy your stack
+## Steps to deploy your stack (Can be change)

 1. Run `pnpm i` to install all dependencies.
 It will install all the dependencies
-2. Now Run `npm start dev` command on terminal.
+2. Now Run `npm start deploy` command on terminal.
 It will deploy your stack changes
 3. Now after successfull run visit sst console url.

 ## How to create an api

-- We need to define endpoint inside the object of the routes key in PxDataIntegrationStack.ts file.
+- We need to define endpoint inside the object of the routes key in the specific stack file.
   For eg `routes: {"PUT /notes/{id}": ""}`
 - In Api endpoint key, handler’s path needs to be define.
   For eg `routes: {"PUT /notes/{id}": "src/update.handler"}`